Criminal Justice Program Data

 Behavioral Health Encounters Each Month

-• Since February 2023, there have been 6,400 behavioral health encounters in the Lewis and Clark County Detention Center (figure 1).
+• Since February 2023, there have been 7,312 behavioral health encounters in the Lewis and Clark County Detention Center (figure 1).
 The lowest number of encounters during this period was 44 in October 2023; this was during a time when the number of behavioral health staff decreased from 4 down to 2 staff.
 It wasn’t until July 2024 when 2 more staff – specifically permanent behavioral health therapists - were added back to the team and the number of encounters began to increase dramatically.
 From July 2024 to December 2025, the number of encounters that occurred each month quadrupled from 99 to 424 during this period.
-In February 2026, there were 311 encounters.
+In April 2026, the detention center was again down to only 2 members of behavioral health and care coordination staff.
+There were 269 encounters in April 2026, a 36% decrease from December's high number.

 Figure 1.